firefox-devtools/ux/README.md

 # Contributing to Firefox DevTools UX

-Welcome, and thank you for your interest in contributing to DevTools UX!
+Welcome, and thanks for your interest in contributing to DevTools UX!
 Our team only recently started working with design contributors, so things may be a bit disorganized initially.
 I’m happy to hear any feedback or ideas on improving the onboarding process. - [Victoria](mailto:victoria@mozilla.com)

 ## First Steps